 But true business leaders go above and beyond simple hierarchy charts.

-Here are the 7 org charts you absolutely NEED to create and use today, based on those used by the leaders in Australian Business:
+Here are the top 7 org charts you absolutely NEED to create and use today, based on those used by the leaders in Australian Business:

 It’s the simplest chart, but it’s also the one most organisations can’t live without.
 Whether you’re including your hierarchy in the annual report or just making it easier for employees to find each other, the Generic Hierarchy Chart is perfect for giving an overview of your organisation.